Was and Were ESL Games, Activities and Worksheets

 ESL Was Were Board Game - Grammar and Speaking: Forming Sentences, Freer Practice - Group Work

-ESL Was Were Board Game - Grammar and Speaking: Forming Sentences from Prompts, Freer Practice - Group Work In this fun was and were board game, students try to make believable past simple affirmative or negative sentences about different subjects.
+ESL Was Were Board Game - Grammar and Speaking: Forming Sentences from Prompts, Freer Practice - Group Work In this fun was and were board game, students review 'was', 'wasn't', 'were' and 'weren't' by trying to make believable past simple affirmative or negative sentences about different subjects.
 Players take turns rolling the dice and moving their counter along the board.
-When a player lands on a square, they take a was and wasn't or were and weren't subject card from the corresponding pile.
+When a player lands on a square, they take a 'was' and 'wasn't' or 'were' and 'weren't' subject card from the corresponding pile.
 If a player picks up a 'choose a subject' card, the player can choose any subject they like for their sentence.
-The player then reads out the subject and tries to make a believable affirmative or negative sentence with the past simple of the verb to be shown on the square, e.g. 'Tom wasn't in class yesterday.'
+The player then reads out the subject and tries to make a believable affirmative or negative sentence with the past simple of the verb 'to be' shown on the square, e.g. 'Tom wasn't in class yesterday.'
 If the sentence is perceived or known to be true, the player stays on the square.
 If not, the other students challenge the player to justify or correct their sentence.
 If the player is unable to do this, they go back two squares.
 The first player to reach the finish wins the game. show less

 How was your holiday?